achhunna/bart-widget/README.md

   - Next train in minutes and actual time, additional trains in actual times
   - Train length (number of cars)
   - Direction
+- All trains sorted chronologically by departure time

 ## Configuration